standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “I might as well not go on trying to do my best in any way, for all the attention that is paid to me.
-{76}I am getting tired of things.
+I am getting tired of things.
 I cannot say that I am not.
 And as for copying me, other people in my house certainly should not do less than I. John, if you cannot control your fidgetting, you must go.
 I